bhftbootcamp/NumExpr.jl/docs/src/index.md

 ## Quickstart

-Simple example of basic use.
+Simple example of basic usage.

 ```julia
 using ExprParser